-The second phase involves how to select the most promising architecture from the trained supernet, which is the primary purpose of most NAS tasks.
-Both SMASH \cite{smash_onehot} and \cite{under_oneshot} randomly select a set of architectures from the supernet, and rank them according to their performance.
-SMASH can obtain the validation performance of all selected architectures at the cost of a single training run for each architecture, as these architectures are assigned with the weights generated by the hypernetwork.
-Besides, \cite{under_oneshot} observe that the architectures with smaller symmetrized KL divergence value are more likely to perform better.
-The equation is as follows:
+The second phase involves the selection of the most promising architecture from the trained supernet, which is the primary purpose of most NAS tasks.
+Both SMASH \cite{smash_onehot} and \cite{under_oneshot} randomly selected a set of architectures from the supernet, and ranked them according to their performance.
+SMASH can obtain the validation performance of all selected architectures at the cost of a single training run for each architecture, as these architectures are assigned the weights generated by the hypernetwork.
+Besides, the authors in \cite{under_oneshot} observed that the architectures with a smaller symmetrized KL divergence value are more likely to perform better.
+This can be expressed as follows:

-where $(p_1,...,p_n)$ and $q_1,...,q_n$ indicates the prediction of the sampled architecture and one-shot model, and $n$ is the number of classes.
-The cost of calculating the KL value is very small; in \cite{under_oneshot}, only 64 random training data examples are used.
-Evolutionary algorithm (EA) is also a promising search solution \cite{singlepath_nas,you2020greedynas}.
-For instance, SPOS \cite{singlepath_nas} makes use of EA to search for architectures from the supernet.
+where $(p_1,...,p_n)$ and $(q_1,...,q_n)$ indicate the predictions of the sampled architecture and one-shot model, respectively, and $n$ indicates the number of classes.
+The cost of calculating the KL value is very small; in \cite{under_oneshot}, only 64 random training data examples were used.
+Meanwhile, EA is also a promising search solution \cite{singlepath_nas,you2020greedynas}.
+For instance, SPOS \cite{singlepath_nas} uses EA to search for architectures from the supernet.
 It is more efficient than the EA methods introduced in Section \ref{section:model_generation}, because each sampled architecture only performs inference.
-Self-Evaluated Template Network (SETN) \cite{oneshot_self} proposes an \textit{estimator} to predict the probability of each architecture being likely to have a lower validation loss.
-The experimental results show that SETN can potentially find the architecture with better performance than random search based methods \cite{under_oneshot,smash_onehot}.
+The self-evaluated template network (SETN) \cite{oneshot_self} proposes an \textit{estimator} to predict the probability of each architecture having a lower validation loss.
+The experimental results show that SETN can potentially find an architecture with better performance than RS-based methods \cite{under_oneshot,smash_onehot}.